What Is a Professional LLC (PLLC) & Should You Form One?

-If you are a professional and want to protect your personal assets, then a Professional LLC may be for you.
+If you are a professional and want to protect your personal assets, then a Professional LLC may be what you are looking for.

 What is a PLLC?

 Those professions that are not listed aren't allowed to conduct a professional business service in the state.
-If that's the case, business owners can still form LLCs; only they will be treated as a general LLC.
+If so, business owners can still form LLCs but will be treated as general LLCs.

 Professional LLC is not like other business structures:

-- It has to be registered with State Licensing Board.
+- It has to be registered with the State Licensing Board

-- It must file an annual report (in some states) to maintain its existence.
+- It must file an LLC annual report (in some states) to maintain its existence

 How to Form a PLLC?

-However, the most common way to form an LLC is by filing Articles of Organization with the Secretary of State (or equivalent governmental agency) where your company will be located.
+The most common way to form a professional LLC is by filing Articles of Organization with the Secretary of State (or equivalent governmental agency) where your company will be located.

-The process can be complex, and it requires certain steps that need to be followed for a PLLC to become official.
+The process can be complex, requiring certain steps to be followed for a PLLC to become official.

-For the most part, the same rules apply to a PLLC as that of a traditional LLC, with the main difference being that you will need a professional license to conduct business.
+For the most part, the same rules apply to a professional LLC as a traditional LLC, with the main difference being that you will need a professional license to conduct business.

-It is possible for a PLLC to operate nationwide if they have obtained all necessary licenses and permits required by the state where their business practices take place.
+A PLLC can operate nationwide if they have obtained all the licenses and permits required by the state where its business practices occur.

 Due to this fact, you should always double-check the licensing requirements before forming or operating a professional limited liability company.

-It goes without saying that you cannot use the same business names as other companies in your area.
-A lot of states require that your PLLC's name contains some variation of the term "professional limited liability company," whether it is "PLLC," "PLLC," "Professional Limited Liability," and so on.
+A lot of states require that your PLLC's name contains some variation of the term "professional limited liability company," whether it is "PLLC," "Professional Limited Liability," and so on.

-The majority of states (if not all of them) have their Name Search Database.
-Contact the state's office and inquire about where you can perform the business name search.
+Most states (if not all of them) have their Name Search Database.
+Contact the state's office and inquire where you can search for the business name.

-You should submit articles of organization in order to complete the formation of your Professional LLC.
+You should submit Articles of Organization to complete the formation of your Professional LLC.

 - Registered agent's contact info (the registered office)